 Churches are Popular During Semana Santa

 Catholics in Colombia take part in ceremonial pilgrimages to visit churches in the city throughout Holy Week to evoke the journey Christ made during his crucifixion.
+However, the churches in Colombia are closed in 2020 during this week due to the coronavirus pandemic.

 In the metropolitan Medellín metro area (Aburrá Valley), there are over 300 Roman Catholic churches.
 Most notably, there is a complete list of all the churches of the Archdiocese of Medellín.